CardanoSharp/cardanosharp-wallet/README.md

 Building the Body and Witnesses are the same as the Simple Transaction.

+> If you would like to read more about Metadata, please read this article on [Tx Metadata](https://github.com/input-output-hk/cardano-node/blob/master/doc/reference/tx-metadata.md)

 ```cs
 // Build Metadata and Add to Transaction
 var auxData = AuxiliaryDataBuilder.Create